 The lobby and Lobby Bar on Explora I

 Since I had another beverage tasting scheduled for 9:00pm, I went for an early dinner and walked over to Fil Rouge around 7:45pm to see if I could be seated.
 I asked the hostess if I could have Fernando, who took incredible care of me when I dined here on Night 2, and she honored that request.
-A mother, and I’m guessing her adult son, were behind me when I asked for Fernando, and they ended up seated near me.
+A mother, and I’m guessing her adult son, were behind me when I asked for Ferdinand, and they ended up seated near me.
 As I was leaving later, they stopped me and said they were so glad they heard me ask for him because they did the same and had a fantastic experience.
 We chatted briefly, and just like that, the slightly stuffy feeling from earlier completely disappeared.
 Sometimes all it takes is a friendly conversation to reset the mood.

 Fil Rouge Dinner Menu